 Using Generative AI with the Remove Tool in Photoshop

-The Remove Tool gets a big upgrade to generative AI in the latest Photoshop beta and can now remove larger areas of your image using Adobe Firefly!
+The Remove Tool gets a big upgrade to generative AI in Photoshop 2025 and can now remove larger areas of your image using Adobe Firefly!

 Written by Steve Patterson.